 Reinvesting in his passions:

 After Sochi, White bought the Air + Style Austrian music festival that started in 1994.
 The festival tours globally three times a year incorporating snowboarding competitions with live music in the vein of Coachella meets Winter X Games.
 This marries White’s love of music with action sports.
 The festival allows children under 10 to enter free with the company of a ticketed adult.
 White’s aim is to expand exposure for future generations to enter into snowboarding and skateboarding culture.
 He continues to tour with his band, design a line of men’s fashion, and skateboard in the winter offseason.
 In fact, White plans to compete in the 2020 Tokyo Summer Olympics where they will introduce skateboarding as a new event.

 — Shaun White (@shaunwhite) October 31, 2017

 Shaun White isn’t successful because he excelled and defined himself as the top snowboarder, but because he pushed himself in multiple areas.
 Even as a baby, White fought to stay alive being born with a congenital heart disease and enduring two heart surgeries.
 His competitive streak is within his own limits and it is how he has pushed the boundaries of snowboarding.
 When he faces a loss, he goes back to study what he did wrong and takes it as an opportunity to do better.
 Our beanies are off for White while he competes this year.
-Gold medal or not, Shaun White is far from burning out.
-He will find a new way to be the best he can be.
+With his third gold medal in tow after this years Olympics, Shaun White is on fire.
+We cannot wait to see what else he will have in store!

 Owaves 101 is a blog series showcasing daily plans of Olympians, Ironman triathletes, inspiring yoga teachers, physicians, and clinical dietitians, among others.
 Join our international movement to revolutionize time for health and well-being.
 Download our Day Planner for Health in iTunes, and follow our social media channels: